 Crown gall is a bacterial disease that creates wooden baseballs (galls) on many woody and herbaceous plant crowns (including my roses).

 Crown gall is caused by the Agrobacterium tumefaciens bacteria, which is commonly found in many soils.
 The crown gall bacteria enters healthy plant tissue through fresh wounds.
-As tiny as bacteria are, these wounds can be as small as a thorn poke, a squirrel claw mark, or those hand trimmers you keep forgetting to sterilize.
+As tiny as bacteria are, these wounds can be as small as a thorn poke, a squirrel claw mark, or those hand trimmers you keep forgetting to sanitize.
 Bacteria may enter at any location on the plant.
 When they do, they reprogram nearby host plant cells to start reproducing the bacteria, very much like a virus or a cancer.
 Galls may form on roots, stems, or even leaves.

 How to identify crown gall